Published on September 6th, 2016 | by Ruben4

 It may be a little disrespectful, but sherry bodegas need a breathing container, that’s all.
 Other than that, the wood has relatively few effects on the wine inside, it merely facilitates other processes.

 But they say sherry casks are highly sought after?

 That’s true, but not the casks we see lying around in bodegas.
 The casks that go into the whisky industry need to be more active than the solera casks used for the maturation of sherry.
 Until the 1980s, the whisky industry primarily used transport casks, relatively new casks that were filled with sherry and shipped to the UK.
-It used to be cheaper to sell them to the Scots than to take them back to Spain.
+The motion of the ship made them soak up a good deal of sherry.
+Once in Scotland, it was cheaper to sell them to the Scots than to take empty casks back to Spain.

-Since 1981 shipping sherry in cask is not allowed any more so whisky distilleries are ordering bespoke casks, made from new American oak (occasionally also European oak) in one of the cooperages around Jerez, where they are sent to bodegas which fill them with fermenting most or with a slightly lower-grade sherry, usually Oloroso or PX (although the specific type is highly irrelevant compared to the type of wood).
+Since 1986 shipping sherry in cask is not allowed any more so whisky distilleries are ordering bespoke casks, made from new American oak (occasionally also European oak) in one of the cooperages around Jerez, where they are sent to bodegas which fill them with fermenting must and / or with a lower-grade sherry, usually Oloroso or PX (although the specific type is fairly irrelevant compared to the type of wood).
 This seasoning process takes between six months and two years and ‘optimizes’ the wood: the sherry will extract most of the unwanted oak elements (tannins and heavy aromatics) and the oak will absorb some of the flavours of the sherry.
-After the seasoning, the sherry can be too rough and woody to enter a solera and is often distilled.
-The cask would be similar to a transport cask from the past.
+After the seasoning, the sherry is often too rough and woody to enter a solera so it is usually distilled.
+After seasoning the cask will be similar to a transport cask from the past.